SYSU-STAR/H2-Mapping/README.md

 --result_file $OUTPUT_FOLDER
 ```

 **Note: If you want to evaluate the rendering error in your custom dataset, you should emulate the structure of `mapping/src/dataset/replica.py` and create a corresponding `MY_DATA.py` file.
-Additionally, ensure to include a line in the config file specifying the dataset as `dataset: MY_DATA`.**
+Additionally, ensure to include lines in the config file specifying the dataset as `dataset: MY_DATA` and the `data_path: YOUR_DATASET_PATH`.**

 ### Visualization